What is Open Defecation?

 Malnutrition in children is another health problem associated with open defecation.
 Once a child is a victim of one of the diseases passed on due to the lack of proper sanitation and hygiene, they begin to lose a lot of fluids and lack of appetite for food.
 As a result, it gives rise to many cases of malnutrition in children.

 The environment also suffers as a result of open defecation because it introduces toxins and bacteria into the ecosystem in amounts that it cannot handle or break down at a time.
-This leads to build up of filth.
-Also, the load of microbes can become so great that in the end, they end up in aquatic systems thereby causing harm to aquatic life.
+This leads to the build-up of filth.
+Also, the load of microbes can become so great that, in the end, they end up in aquatic systems, thereby causing harm to aquatic life.

 For all those unfortunate to see the regions affected, it creates a sorry sight and reduces the dignity of all those living in the squalor of those regions.
 The smells augment the problem by disgusting those who live within the affected regions making life awful.